 A small plot of cotton shows visitors Andrew Jackson's cash crop.
 The cotton grows slowly over the summer until bolls form in the early fall.
 As the weather cools, the bolls burst open revealing the cotton fiber within.

-Pick up your free audio tour of the Hermitage grounds and outbuildings and watch the Hermitage introductory film in the Andrew Jackson Visitor Center.
+Pick up your free audio tour of The Hermitage grounds and outbuildings and watch the Hermitage introductory film in the Andrew Jackson Visitor Center.
+The audio tour is a perfect way to enhance your visiting experience at Andrew Jackson's home, The Hermitage.

 Visit our museum to learn more about "The Hermitage: Frontier Farm to American Landmark."
 Here you can examine Jackson possessions up close and see some of our remarkable archaeological finds.